One of those streams that looked promising on the map but was not fun overall. Be careful if heading here.

 - Beauty/fun: 3/10 There are several nice waterfalls but the stream is full of nasty thorny plants.
 A machete and thick covering recommended… Not fun otherwise.
 If you are doing it, avoid first sections and early exit to MacLehose for a nicer & short option.

-- Difficulty: 6/10 The only high waterfall is climbable through a ribbon path on the right.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 6/10 The only high waterfall is climbable through a ribbon path on the right.
 Difficulty/not fun comes from the dense vegetation.
 It might require you tracing back and taking unnecessary risks just to avoid the thorns if with no good cover enough.

 I had seen some pics of people there before.
 It is a big enough stream to be marked on all the maps I could check: topographical, opencyclemap, even Google maps.
 Steep enough to have some decent waterfalls and close to another stream I love within a scenic area.
 Basically all the checks you would look for.
 The unknown part was how navigable it would be and the answer was: a pain.